Ontario Truck: History

-Close down
+Closure

 In 2002, Ford announced to close five plants, including Ontario Truck Plant, Edison Assembly, St. Louis Assembly Plant and parts plants in Cleveland, Ohio, and Dearborn, Michigan as part of a $4 billion restructure.
-It would eliminate 22,000 jobs in North America and a total of 35,000 around the world and reduce annual production capacity from 5.7 million to 4.8 million vehicles.
+It would eliminate 22,000 jobs in North America and a total of 35,000 around the world, and reduce annual production capacity from 5.7 million to 4.8 million vehicles.
 The plant had 1,500 workers at the time.